Chevalley property and discriminant ideals of Cayley-Hamilton Hopf Algebras: Introduction

 Denote the counit of $H$ by $\varepsilon$.
 Then $\overline{\varepsilon}\coloneqq \varepsilon|_{C}$ is the counit of the central Hopf subalgebra $C$, and $\mathfrak{m}_{\overline{\varepsilon}}\coloneqq \text{Ker}\overline{\varepsilon}\in \text{maxSpec}C$ is the augmentation ideal of $C$, which is also the identity element of the algebraic group $\text{maxSpec}C$.
 The coproduct of $H$ naturally endows the \textit{identity fiber algebra} $H/\mathfrak{m}_{\overline{\varepsilon}}H$ with a finite-dimensional Hopf algebra structure, and endows each fiber algebra $H/\mathfrak{m}H$ with both a left and a right $H/\mathfrak{m}_{\overline{\varepsilon}}H$-comodule algebra structure, see \S \ref{trHS-CHHOPF-sec}.
 Thus, the identity fiber algebra $H/\mathfrak{m}_{\overline{\varepsilon}}H$ can be regarded as a distinguished member in $\mathcal{B}_{H}$.

-In the major part of this paper, we investigate the impact of the identity fiber algebras on the representation theory of such a class of Hopf algebras, especially how the \textit{Chevalley property} of the identity fiber algebra relates to the representation theory and \textit{discriminant ideals} of the Hopf algebra in question by applying the theories of tensor categories and Cayley-Hamilton algebras.
+In the major part of this paper, we investigate the impact of the identity fiber algebras on the representation theory of such a class of Hopf algebras, especially how the \textit{Chevalley property} (which means the tensor product of any two finite-dimensional irreducible modules is completely reducible) of the identity fiber algebra relates to the representation theory and \textit{discriminant ideals} of the Hopf algebra in question by applying the theories of tensor categories and Cayley-Hamilton algebras.

 It was proved in \cite[Thm.
 2.9 (8)]{MR4201485} that the global dimension of $H$ is finite if the identity fiber algebra $H/\mathfrak{m}_{\overline{\varepsilon}}H$ is semisimple.
 Inspired by this result, taking a representation-theoretic point of view, we naturally arrive at the following problem: